ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/cluster.md

 ### Use this one simple trick

-One way to check if you properly wrote the script without having to run all of your jobs is to assign SLURM_ARRAY_TASK_ID a value of 1 explicitly and then run the script on the command line directly:
+One way to check if you properly wrote the script, without having to run all of your jobs, is to assign SLURM_ARRAY_TASK_ID a value of 1 explicitly and then run the script on the command line directly:

     export SLURM_ARRAY_TASK_ID=1
     bash hts_pe_array.slurm